 Mary Beth Hewitt, MS, holds a Certificate of Advanced Student (C.A.S.) in Educational Administration and is the CHOICES Coordinator for Wayne-Finger Lakes BOCES in Newark, New York.
 She can be reached at: 131 Drumlin Court, Eisenhower Building, Newark, NY 14513-1863, by phone: 315.332.7268, or by email.

 Brendtro, L., & Ness, A. (1995).
 Fixing flaws or building strengths?
 Reclaiming Children and Youth, 4(2), 2-7.

 Greene, R. (1998).
 The explosive child.
 New York: HarperCollins.

 Morgan, J. J. B. (2005).
 In L. Brendtro, A. Ness, & M. Mitchell.
 No disposable kids, (p.
 100).
 Bloomington, IN: National Educational Service.

 WGBH Educational Foundation.
 (1985).
 Frontline: A class divided.
 PBS Video.

-Reprinted with permission from the Spring 2005 Reclaiming Children and Youth: The Journal of Strength-Based Interventions.
+Reprinted with permission, from the Spring 2005 edition of Reclaiming Children and Youth: The Journal of Strength-Based Interventions.